Pound Puppies: 1986 TV series

-After the TV special became successful, Hanna-Barbera gained the rights to create an animated TV series.
-The series was broadcast on ABC from September 1986 to February 1989.
+After the TV special became successful, Hanna-Barbera gained the rights to create an animated TV series, which was broadcast on ABC from September 1986 to February 1989.
 While the series was loosely based on the special, it made no mention of the character Violet.
 The Pound Puppies who were featured also underwent re-designs from the TV special.
 When the program was renewed for a second season, there were major style differences and the series was retitled All New Pound Puppies.